media-luna/eureka/README.md

-# Eureka
+# Media Luna
-Eureka is a project that implements a Shazam-like audio recognition algorithm using Golang.
+Media Luna is a project that implements a Shazam-like audio recognition algorithm using Golang.
 It focuses on identifying audio fingerprints and matching them against a database of known tracks.
 The goal is to provide a fast and efficient way to recognize audio content.

 ## Features
 - Audio fingerprinting and matching.